Which number system is "best" for describing empirical reality?: Betwixt the Rationals and the Reals

-Closely related to this question is the fact, (typically ignored in the training of most physicists), that there is a whole hierarchy of number systems lying between the rational numbers and the real numbers, and that it might be that one of these other number systems has more claim to be operationally relevant to physics.
+Closely related to this question is the fact (typically ignored in the training of most physicists and even many mathematicians) that there is a whole hierarchy of ``intermediate'' number systems lying between the rational numbers and the real numbers, and that it might be that one of these other number systems has more claim to be operationally relevant to physics.